slange-dev/whoson/README.md

  - only zOSMF users who use files or JES servics that start a TSO addres space can be detected (step starts with IZU or procstep has lowercase).

+As a subroutine with the Q option, the results will be placed in the TSO stack where a REXX PULL can be used to access it.

 ### Also report on any other address spaces
  - find *custom* and follow instructions
  - looks for the `ICH70001I` message in the JESMSGLG to report on the user